MD, FRCP, FRCPath, FFPath

 Professor of Transfusion Medicine

 Oxford University Hospitals.
 He qualified at St. Bartholomew's Hospital Medical College, University of London, where he completed his training in haematology and became a Senior Lecturer in Haematology.
 In 1996, he moved to Oxford.
 The work done by he and his Oxford colleagues using technology to improve the safety and effectiveness of transfusion practice has won numerous national awards and serves as an exemplar for the NHS Quality, Innovation and Productivity (QIPP) initiative.
-It was highlighted by Chief Medical Officer in 2015 NIHR Annual Report as foolproof way of ensuring transfusion safety with potential savings of >£50 million/year if implemented across NHS.
+It was highlighted by Chief Medical Officer in 2015 NIHR Annual Report as fool proof way of ensuring transfusion safety with potential savings of >£50 million/year if implemented across NHS.
 He is a recipient of the British Blood Transfusion Society's Kenneth Goldsmith Award, and co-founded the NHSBT Clinical Studies Unit, its Systematic Reviews Initiative for transfusion medicine and the Transfusion Evidence Library.
 He chaired a guideline on blood transfusion for the National Institute for Health and Clinical Excellence (NICE) which was published in November 2015.
-He is a Board Member and Vice-President of the American Association of Blood Banks.
+He was the 2019 President of the American Association of Blood Banks (AABB), and the 2014-18 Chair of the international research group, the BEST Collaborative.
 He has received numerous research grants and is the author of more than 250 articles.
-He is current Chair of the international research group, the BEST Collaborative.
 He has co-edited all five editions of the textbook Practical Transfusion Medicine.

 Transfusion management in the era of magrolimab (Hu5F9-G4), an anti-CD47 monoclonal antibody therapy.

 Singh N. et al, (2023), Transfusion

 Harnessing the potential of data-driven strategies to optimise transfusion practice.